Add these prompts to enforce SCRUM MCP usage.

 3. **Attach evidence** - Prove your changes work via `scrum_evidence_attach`

-Do NOT optimize for speed of completion.
-Optimize for correctness and maintainability.
+Do NOT optimise for speed of completion.
+Optimise for correctness and maintainability.
 If unsure, ask the user rather than guessing.

 ## Multi-Agent Coordination with SCRUM MCP

-This project uses **SCRUM (Synchronized Claims Registry for Unified Multi-agents)** for multi-agent coordination.
+This project uses **SCRUM (Synchronised Claims Registry for Unified Multi-agents)** for multi-agent coordination.
 When multiple AI agents work on this codebase simultaneously, they MUST use SCRUM to prevent conflicts and coordinate their work.

 ### Enforced Workflow